William Medows: Military career

-He entered the British Army as an ensign in the 50th Regiment of Foot in 1756.
+Following on from his years at Eton (1755-56), entered the British Army as an ensign in the 50th Regiment of Foot in 1756.
 In 1760 he went with his regiment to join the allied army under Prince Ferdinand of Brunswick, who as Frederick the Great's lieutenant was defending western Germany against the French.
 Medows remained in Germany till March 1764.
-In 1769 he obtained the lieutenant-colonelcy of the 5th Regiment of Foot, exchanging in September 1773 into the 12th Light Dragoons.
+In 1769 obtained the lieutenant-colonelcy of the 5th Regiment of Foot, exchanging in September 1773 into the 12th Light Dragoons.

 Marriage

 In 1770, Medows enjoyed a romantic friendship with his second cousin, Lady Louisa Stuart, then aged thirteen, a daughter of John Stuart, 3rd Earl of Bute.
 Medows was then thirty-two, and Lord Bute considered him unsuitable and put a stop to it.
 Lady Louisa was bitterly disappointed, and never married.
 Later the same year, Medows married another lady, Frances Augusta Hammerton.